ornicar/php-html-writer/README.markdown

 #### Array attribute parser

-Responsible for parsing array attributes like array("rel"=>"noffolow"). phpHtmlWriterAttributeArrayParser is used to parse array attributes.
+Responsible for parsing array attributes like array("rel"=>"nofollow"). phpHtmlWriterAttributeArrayParser is used to parse array attributes.
 You can inject a new array attributes parser instance with the ->setAttributeArrayParser() method: